retrocomputacion/retrobbs/readme.txt

   - Fixed problems retrieving YouTube videos metadata due to removal of dislikes count.
   - YouTube frame capture now is faster after the 1st frame.
-  - Core PCM audio and SID file streaming functions moved to their own script.
+  - Core PCM audio and SID file streaming functions moved to their own module.
   - All PCM audio decoding is done using FFmpeg
   - WebAudio plugin can share any given PCM stream between multiple clients.
   - Updated example config file with valid links to YouTube videos and